turingschool/backend-curriculum-site/module4/lessons/js_refactor_tractor.md

 For that reason, even though this lesson is called 'Refactor Tractor' not everything in it is exactly refactoring.
 We will be covering learning to recognize common subtle bugs and code smells in JavaScript code.
 We will also be covering how to fix those bugs and communicating your fixes through Github.

-__Discussion Points__
+__Take a few minutes and reflect on the following questions:__
 * What percentage of your time coding do you feel like you spend 'refactoring' what you've written?
 * Books, articles or talks that help understanding writing cleaner code?
-* What would the difference be between 'refactoring' and 'reworking'.
+* What would the difference be between 'refactoring' and 'reworking'?

 ## Red, Green, Refactor
   'Red > Green > Refactor' is a short term used to explain the typical TDD work flow.
 The idea is that, when you're test driving software development, you go through the following steps: